standardweb3/standard3.0-contracts/contracts/exchange/README.md

 ## Documentation

-For a comprehensive understanding of SAFEX and its functionalities, visit the official [documentation](https://docs.standardweb3.com).
+For a comprehensive understanding of exchange and its functionalities, visit the official [documentation](https://docs.standardweb3.com).

 ## Licensing